 We all have to throw things away – with almost 8 billion people on the planet, that’s a lot of waste that all has to go somewhere.
 Landfills are not a healthy option and not a long-term solution, either.
 Every year, around 150 million tons of trash make it into marine environments.
 Only compostable products will biodegrade within 6 months – in fact, even biodegradable plastics may outlive us.
 The only way to curb the amount of trash scattered across the planet is to recycle and use biodegradable materials when possible.

-Of course, our use of fossil fuels to power our homes, businesses, and transportation creates harmful gasses that warm our planet and create more extreme weather conditions.
+Of course, our use of fossil fuels to power our homes, businesses, and transportation creates harmful gases that warm our planet and create more extreme weather conditions.
 If we don’t act to stop this within the next decade, the damage may be irreversible.

-What are the 3 principles of sustainability?
+What are the three principles of sustainability?